Get close to holeee with my first version of dead sea granola! Spiced, nutty and full of flavor & healthy goodliness! Other granolas are blah!

 Now this granola mix is great for so many things.
 Yogurt’s a no brainer.
 Sprinkle it on for fabulous flavors.
 But don’t stop there.
 How about ice cream, using it in cooking and other things that just excite your imagination.
 You might love these Dead Sea Granola Cookie Mounds too.
 What a cookie!

 In a large mixing bowl, combine the oats, almonds, walnuts, flax seeds, salt, spices and brown sugar.
 Toss well with your hands.
-Store in large glass jars.
-Keep in a cool place.
+VEGAN: Plant-based or vegan butter is a nondairy butter substitute.
+It can be made by combining water with plant-derived oils, like olive, avocado, coconut, palm kernel or combos of oils.
+All ovens are different.
+And, altitude impacts baking and cooking.
+Your oats should be a golden brown.
+Store in large glass airtight containers/jars.
+Keep in a cool dry place.
+Locations with high levels of humidity will affect the freshness.
 Good for about 6-8 weeks.
+Vacuum sealing will help extend the shelf life of the granola.

 Remove and put in a bowl.
 Add the cranberries, and dates.
 Toss and blend.